 - Increase customer base – to the shop or a department

-- Increase basket spend – quantity of purchase in regular transactions
+- Increase basket spend – quantity of purchase

 - Increase frequency of purchase